 After preaching a sermon on hypocrisy that angers several of his congregants, the minister is captivated by a Parisian painting printed in the newspaper.
 The painting depicts truth personified as a naked woman similar to the monk’s sculpture shown earlier.
-While contemplating the meaning of this work of art, the minister is caught up in a dream where he climbs a mountain to reach the dwelling of the female embodiment of truth.
+While contemplating the meaning of this work of art, the minister falls into in a dream where he climbs a mountain to reach the dwelling of the female embodiment of truth.
 Several members of the congregation appear in his dream shown choosing money, family, or selfish pursuits over joining Gabriel’s quest for truth.
-Upon reaching the gate of truth, Gabriel is taken by Truth herself to expose the hypocrisy of his congregation, and later himself, to us the audience.
-The film ends as the congregation finds their minister dead in the chapel, shocked and disgusted to find him in the possession of a lewd Sunday newspaper with the painting of naked Truth.
+Upon reaching the gate of truth, Gabriel follows Truth herself to expose the hypocrisy of his congregation, and later himself, to us the audience.
+The film ends as the congregation finds their minister dead in the chapel, shocked and disgusted to find him in possession of a lewd Sunday newspaper with a painting of naked Truth.

 Gabriel the minister views a reproduction of Faugeron’s painting in the Sunday Newspaper.

 Hypocrites‘ connection to art ran deeper than just a single painting.
-In a time when feature films were largely seen as trendy, cheap entertainment, Weber sought to elevate filmmaking to a work of serious art worthy of praise and critic.
+In a time when feature films remained largely trendy, cheap entertainment, Weber sought to elevate filmmaking to a work of serious art worthy of praise and critique.
 When describing the artistic merits of Hypocrites, Weber told the Los Angeles Herald:

 From the day that I saw the reproduction of Faugeron’s painting, The Naked Truth [sic], I regretted my inability to teach on the screen the lesson I saw in his painting….Every obstacle we had been taught to avoid in pictures confronted me in the execution of this idea—the introduction of religious subjects, the different and many times double exposures requiring experimentation that would cost time and money, the necessity for an enormous cast, and last but not least, the introduction of the figure of ‘Truth’ in the only guise I could consider if I were to be as honest as Faugeron.Lois Weber, 3 Apr 1915 Los Angeles Herald